June 29, 2021

 November 23, 2020

-Water is your best friend when it comes to staying hydrated over the holidays.
+Water is your best friend when it comes to staying hydrated, and hydration is central to your health and well-being.
 Remember alcohol is dehydrating.
-Often we do not feel thirsty until our bodies are already on the way to being much too dry.
+Often, our bodies do not feel thirsty until our bodies are already on the way to being much too dry.
 Do not wait till you feel thirsty to drink!

 Being out of your normal routine can be exhausting.
-Fatigue can make seniors extra vulnerable to falls, skipping important meals, and lower your immune response.
+Fatigue can make seniors extra vulnerable to falls, skipping important meals, and lowering your immune response.
 Plan for periods of rest each day.

 Rich meals and tasty treats can be tempting, but over indulgence can also de-rail your health and your holiday.
 Here are some tips for people with diabetes.

-If you have experienced a loss the holidays may be an extra difficult time.
-It is normal for these emotions to surface during the holidays.
+If you have experienced a loss, holidays or returning to favorite vacation spots may be extra difficult.
+It is normal for emotions of sadness and loss to surface.
 Don't ignore them.
 Reach out to family, friends, or your primary care provider to get needed support.

 Keep hand sanitizer readily available on your trip no matter how short or long.
 Take along medications and your routine over-the-counter remedies.
 If you use inhalers or a nebulizer machine be sure to pack those items as well.
-The holidays are not time to miss doses of routine medications and treatments.
+When you are out of your routine it is easy to miss doses of medications and treatments.

 You Are Your Own Best Advocate

 Don't be afraid to use your voice to speak up and make your own personal health and safety a priority.
-It will be a much more enjoyable holiday for you and yours if you stay healthy and safe!
+Being open and honest helps assure a relaxing and enjoyable time for everyone...especially you!